contently/slate/source/index.md

-creator | Obj. | The user who created the story. publication | Obj. | The publication includes the ID and name of the story's associated publication. assets | Array of Objs. | An array of images embedded in the story content. custom_fields | Array of Objs. | An array of the story's associated custom fields and their content (These are freeform and extensions of stories, things like excerpts, tweets, and header images).
+creator | Obj. | The user who created the story. publication | Obj. | The publication includes the ID and name of the story's associated publication. assets | Array of Objs. | An array of images embedded in the story content. attached_assets | Array of Objs. | An array of all assets that are associated with a story. custom_fields | Array of Objs. | An array of the story's associated custom fields and their content (These are freeform and extensions of stories, things like excerpts, tweets, and header images).
 The publication_custom_field_id is an Integer that references the associated publication_custom_field configured at the publication level and available via the taxonomy endpoint.  </br></br> Possible values for content_type include: video, image, formatted_text, and standard.
 Video and image custom fields only accept a file upload.
 Standard custom fields are a legacy type and can include both text input and file uploads in a single custom field.
 The custom field's content_type is also available from the taxonomy endpoint. story_fields | Array of Objs. | Deprecated, alias for custom_fields. tags | Array of Objs. | Each tag group has a publication_tag_group_id (Integer, the unique ID of the tag group from the publication taxonomy), a name (String, also defined at the publication level), and an array of values.
 These are configured at a publication level and assigned to stories by users to categorize and describe them.